andreaferretti/ganzo/README.md

 * `start-epoch`: the epoch to start with.
 By default it is 1, but it can make sense to override this if you are restoring from a previous session of training, so that statistics and snapshots will be assigned the correct epoch.
+* `parallel`: if this flag is active, the computation will be distributed across all available GPUs.
+You can limit the visible GPUs by the environment variable CUDA_VISIBLE_DEVICES

 ### Running from a JSON configuration file